דע ותמונות רבות על טנק המרכבה

 the rest of his company of tanks

-with Sgt.
-Cohen in the lead slowly descended the
+with Cohen in the lead slowly descended the

 and took aim

 at all the millions of dollars of water diversion equipment.
-One Hour
+Hours

 The Arabs called a hasty summit and decided to try it again miles away and out